ypid/ansible-epoptes/docs/defaults-detailed.rst

 epoptes__rooms
 --------------

-The :envvar:`epoptes__rooms` dictionary allow you to configure the rooms for Epoptes.
+The :envvar:`epoptes__rooms` dictionary allows you to configure the (class)rooms for Epoptes.
 The key of a given room is the room name (for example ``r23`` or ``r42``).

-Each item is a dictionary itself with the following documented keys:
+Each item is a dictionary itself with the following supported keys:

 ``room_prefix``
   Optional, string.